PillowGit/CPSC-332-Databases/README.md

 1. Run `mysql -u root` to enter mysql as the root user and create an account

-1. Create your local database & user with the following commands (change usernames, passwords, and database names as you'd like):
+1. Create your local database & user with the following commands (change usernames, passwords, and database names as you'd like.
+Do not change 'localhost' and remember what you put for each entry):

 ```sql
 CREATE DATABASE database_name;